-Most Modules (right now, Ecology and Growth & Genetics) have Sandboxes.
+Most Modules (right now, Ecology, Weather and Climate, and Growth & Genetics) have Sandboxes.

 Ecology Sandbox: students build ecosystems from scratch -- adding producers, varied consumers, and decomposers.
 They must balance as each eats and reproduces and competes for resources.

 Growth & Genetics Sandbox: students breed dragon-like creatures and must use their knowledge of genetics to result in their ideal version!
 They even have secret mutations and genetically activated genes!

 - Weather and Climate Sandbox: students transform a dead, barren planet into a life-supporting world with multiple biomes by adjusting factors like planet tilt, rotation speed, and adding air masses.
 As humans begin populating the planet, students balance keeping humans happy while minimizing their impact on the environment around them.

 These are more open simulation-based experiences, rather than the guided inquiry within the Quests.
 Educators can use these as longer-term projects across a unit, so that students improve in the Sandbox as they improve their understanding of the concepts and can improve their performance and skills within the Sandbox.